kengentenerende/kengentenerende.github.io/_posts/2023-08-02-FIN6 Adversary Emulation - Phase 1.md

 ### 2.3 - Remote System Discovery [**T1018**](https://attack.mitre.org/techniques/T1018/)

-FIN6 also observed to perform Remote System Discovery to identify computer objects on the domain.
+FIN6 has been observed conducting Remote System Discovery as part of their reconnaissance efforts.
+This involves identifying computer objects on the domain to gain insights into the various systems and devices present in the network.

 ```ps
 PS > adfind.exe -f "objectcategory=computer" > ad_computers.txt